-1. If differences are detected, click the View Suggested Adjustments button.
-QuickBooks opens the Make General Journal Entries dialog box marked as an adjusting entry and dated as of the last date of the period under review (see Figure A.11).
-If your debits and credits are equal in the Review Last Balances columns, this journal entry should also have debits equal to credits for any differences that were detected.
+1. If QuickBooks detects differences, click the View Suggested Adjustments button.
+QuickBooks opens the Make General Journal Entries dialog box, marked as an adjusting entry and dated as of the last date of the period under review (see Figure A.11).
+If your debits and credits are equal in the Review Last Balances columns, this journal entry should also have debits equal to credits for any detected differences.